 If a cleanout has not been installed at the property line, a cleanout shall be installed prior to cleaning and testing.
 The owner shall be responsible for such installation.

-The owner shall conduct all required cleaning, testing, and corrective work and notify the District not less than 24-hours (not including weekends and holidays) prior to such cleaning, testing and corrective work.
-Work conducted without such notice shall not satisfy the requirements of this Section.
+The owner shall conduct all required cleaning, testing, and corrective work and notify the District not less than forty-eight (48) hours, not including weekends and holidays, prior to cleaning, testing and corrective work.
+Work conducted without notice shall not satisfy the requirements of this Section.

 The air test shall consist of plugging each end of the building service and applying a pressure of four (4) pounds per square inch (psi) to the section under test.
 The line shall be allowed a maximum loss in pressure of one-half (1/2) psi in five (5) minutes.
 If the loss exceeds one-half (1/2) psi, the test may be attempted one additional time.
 A second loss of pressure constitutes a failure of the line.